When I started my new job in 2013, I immediately signed up for the company 401k program and maxed that baby out. CHECK!

 We’re hopeful that this diligent tax-favored savings plan of ours will pay dividends (literally and figuratively).
 Our overall balances have been growing steadily and we’re in it for the long run.

 But … Now what?

 We could always open a taxable brokerage account or look into real estate investing.
 Those options are definitely on the table, but there has to be another tax-advantaged lever that we haven’t pulled yet.

-In true “seek and ye shall find” fashion, I stumbled upon another tax-favored option I hadn’t been taking advantage of … The HSA.
+In true “seek and ye shall find” fashion, I stumbled upon another tax-favored option I hadn’t been taking advantage of … The Health Savings Account (HSA).

 Before I made the plunge in signing up, I had to ask “What is an HSA?”
 After some investigating, I realized an HSA was right for me.
+Here's why!

 What is an HSA?